by Natalia Sharashova, updated on

-Did you know that when you merge 2 Google sheets you can not only update records in one column but also pull whole related columns and even non-matching rows?
+Did you know that when you merge Google sheets you can not only match & update records but also pull other related columns and even non-matching rows?
 Today I will show you how it's done with VLOOKUP, INDEX/MATCH, QUERY functions and the Merge Sheets add-on.

 Here's my lookup table.
 I'm going to take all the necessary data from it today: